AntikGhalt/Renpho-Output-Stata-Tableau/README.md

 # Renpho-Output-Stata-Tableau
-This is one of my first projects made in 2022
+This is one of my first projects, completed in 2022.

 The first part prepares the code for merging different data sources